 For a miller to standard specification the floor space required was approximately 60" x 50" and the weight around 1100 lbs.

-If any reader has a Millrite with a different specification to those outlined the author would be pleased to hear from you..
+If any reader has a Millrite with a different specification to those outlined the writer would be pleased to hear from you..